OSCA Logo

 The city coat of arms is surrounded by a large dark purple ring filled with white inscriptions.
 Each word varies in size according to its importance.

-- Slightly smaller is “MASERATI,” the surname of the brothers who founded O.S.C.A.
-Maserati was already famous worldwide then, so using its name in the new brand’s logo was a clever marketing move.
+• Slightly smaller is “MASERATI,” the surname of the brothers who founded O.S.C.A.
+Maserati was already famous worldwide at the time, so using its name in the new brand’s logo was a clever marketing move.

 Designers used several different sans-serif fonts in the emblem to distinguish text parts visually:

-- For “FRATELLI” and “BOLOGNA,” a thin, vertically stretched font, and for “MASERATI,” it’s a bold version.
+• For “FRATELLI” and “BOLOGNA,” a thin, vertically stretched font; for “MASERATI,” a bold version.

 The letters have many angles, highlighting the brand’s activity and desire to remain at the peak of fame.
-The rounded elements convey the swiftness of the cars and evoke a sense of softness and comfort.
-The fonts may seem outdated, given the time the logo was created, but they fully match O.S.C.A.’s bold and decisive character.
+The rounded elements convey the cars’ swiftness and evoke a sense of softness and comfort.
+The fonts may seem outdated given when the logo was created, but they fully match O.S.C.A.’s bold, decisive character.